-Learn as you earn and gain job-specific skills that could set you up for life
+Apprenticeships and Traineeships give you job-specific skills that could set you up for life

 Combine work & training in a structured program that gets results

 Apprenticeships are jobs that combine work and structured training.
-Although they vary from one industry to another, apprenticeships include:
+They can be full time, part time, or school based, and although they vary from one industry to another, apprenticeships include:

 Find the right apprenticeship